pavanravindra/pavanravindra.github.io/_posts/2021-01-17-welcome-to-my-blog.markdown

 5. I need a hobby that feels at least remotely productive.

 I have a few blog posts planned already, so I'll be working on those over the next few days/weeks.
-These first few blog posts will be about undergraduate research and applying to PhD programs.
+These first few blog posts will be about my experiences with undergraduate research and the application process for PhD programs.
+I hope to eventually write blog posts that are more technical.